-Anyone can make up an Arrow function, just as anyone can make up a Bergson function, or for that matter a judgement about when one distribution of wealth is better than another.
-But arbitrary judgements are unsatisfactory and so are arbitrary Arrow functions.
+Anyone can make up an Arrow SWF, just as anyone can make up a Bergson function, or for that matter a simple moral judgment about when one distribution of wealth is better than another.
+But arbitrary judgments are unsatisfactory and so are arbitrary Arrow functions.
 Therefore, Arrow imposed some reasonable conditions on his function.
 Following Sen's (1970) version of Arrow's theorem, there are four conditions: (1) Universality.
 The function should always work, no matter what individual preferences might be.
 It would not be satisfactory, for example, to require unanimous agreement among all the individuals before determining social preferences.
 (2) Pareto consistency.
 If everyone prefers x to y, then the social preference ought to be x over y.
 (3)Independence.
 Suppose there are two alternative preference profiles for individuals in society, but suppose individual preferences regarding x and y are exactly the same under the two alternatives.
 Then the social preference regarding x and y must be exactly the same under the two alternatives.
 In particular, if individuals change their minds about a third 'irrelevant' alternative, this should not affect the social preference regarding x and y.
 (4) Non-dictatorship.
 There should not be a dictator.
-In Arrow's abstract model, person i is a dictator if society always prefers exactly what he prefers, that is, if the Arrow function transforms R_i into R.
+In Arrow's abstract model, person i is a dictator if society always prefers exactly what he prefers, that is, if the Arrow function transforms R_i directly into R_s .

-An economist or policy maker who wants an ultimate answer to questions involving distribution, or questions involving choices among alternatives that are not comparable under the Pareto criterion, could use an Arrow Social Welfare Function for guidance.
+An economist or policy maker who wants an ultimate answer to questions involving distributions, or questions involving choices among alternatives that are not comparable under the Pareto criterion, could use an Arrow SWF for guidance.
 Unfortunately, Arrow showed that imposing conditions 1 to 4 guarantees that Arrow functions do not exist:

 Third Fundamental Theorem of Welfare Economics.
-There is no Arrow Social Welfare Function that satisfies the conditions of universality, Pareto consistency, independence, non-dictatorship.
+There is no Arrow social welfare function that satisfies the conditions of universality, Pareto consistency, independence, non-dictatorship.

 In order to illustrate the logic of the theorem, we will use a somewhat stronger assumption than independence.
-This assumption is called N-I-M, or neutrality-independence-monotonicity: Let V be a group of individuals.
+This assumption is called NIM, or neutrality-independence-monotonicity, defined as follows: Let V be a group of individuals.
 Suppose for some preference profile and some particular pair of alternatives x and y, all members of V prefer x to y, all individuals not in V prefer y to x, and the social preference is x over y.
-Then for any preference profile and any pair of alternatives x and y, if all people in V prefer x to y, the social preference must be x over y.
-In short, if V gets its way in one instance, when everyone opposes it, then it must have the power to do it again, under other possibly less difficult circumstances.
+Then for any preference profile and any pair of alternatives w and z, if all people in V prefer w to z, the social preference must be w over z.
+In short, if V gets its way in one instance, when everyone opposes it, then it must have the power to do it again, when the opposition may be weaker.

 A group of individuals V is said to be decisive if for all alternatives x and y, whenever all the people in V prefer x to y, society prefers x to y.
-Assumption N-I-M asserts that if V prevails when it is opposed by everyone else, it must be a decisive group.
-If the social choice procedure is majority rule, for example, any group of (n+1)/2members, for n odd, or (n/2)=1 members, for n even, is decisive.
-Moreover, it is clear that majority rule satisfies the N-I-M assumption, since if V prevails for a particular x and y when everyone outside of V prefers y to x, then V must be a majority, and must always prevail.
-(Majority rule is just one example of a procedure that satisfies N-I-M: there are countless other procedures that also do so.)
+Assumption NIM asserts that if V prevails when it is opposed by everyone else, it must be decisive.
+If the social choice procedure is majority rule, for example, any group of (n+1)/2 members, for n odd, or (n/2)+1 members, for n even, is decisive.
+Moreover, it is clear that majority rule satisfies the NIM assumption, since if V prevails for a particular x and y when everyone outside of V prefers y to x, then V must be a majority, and must always prevail.
+(Majority rule is just one example of a procedure that satisfies NIM; there are many other procedures that also do so.)

-Now we are ready to turn to a short version of the Third Theorem
+Now we are ready to turn to a short and simple version of the Third Theorem.